Skip to main content

 Key observations include:

-• Query-Dependent Performance: Results were highly query-dependent.
-The best-performing query (q99-v2.4) improved by 10.1%, whereas the worst-performing query (q91-v2.4) regressed by over 100%.
-The performance gains appear correlated with queries that have large shuffle operations, while the overhead of the remote service penalizes queries with small shuffles.
+• Query-Dependent Performance: Results were highly query-dependent at both scales.
+Performance gains correlate with queries that have large shuffle operations, while the overhead of the remote service penalizes queries with small shuffles.

 • Operational Stability: Celeborn's primary advantage is providing a centralized and fault-tolerant shuffle service.
 This architecture prevents job failures caused by executor loss and can improve reliability for long-running, complex queries.